-The vessels are designed by BMT Defence Services, in co-operation with BMT Reliability Consultants and BMT Isis, based on AEGIR tanker.
-The prime contractor Daewoo Shipbuilding and Marine Engineering (DSME) will oversee the construction of the vessels at its yard in South Korea.
+The vessels are designed by BMT Defence Services, in co-operation with BMT Reliability Consultants and BMT Isis, and are based on the AEGIR tanker.
+As the prime contractor, Daewoo Shipbuilding and Marine Engineering (DSME) will oversee the construction of the vessels at its yard in South Korea.

 Missions of the Tide Class vessels

-The Tide Class vessels are intended to provide logistics support and services such as transportation of fuel, fresh water, food, and weaponry to the Royal Navy's warships and vessels deployed across the world.
+The Tide Class vessels are intended to provide logistics support and services such as transportation of fuel, fresh water, food, and weaponry to the Royal Navy’s warships and vessels deployed around the world.